-U.S. Says Russian Hackers Are Trying To Steal COVID-19 Vaccine Research
+U.S. Says Russian Hackers Are Trying To Steal Coronavirus Vaccine Research

-The National Security Agency, as well as its counterparts in Britain and Canada, all said Thursday that they're seeing persistent attempts by Russian hackers to break into organizations working on a potential COVID-19 vaccine.
+The National Security Agency, as well as its counterparts in Britain and Canada, all said Thursday that they're seeing persistent attempts by Russian hackers to break into organizations working on a potential coronavirus vaccine.

 The Western intelligence agencies say they believe the hackers are part of the Russian group informally known as Cozy Bear.
 The intelligence agencies refer to it as APT29.